shaun-lloyd/ardupi/readme.md

 ## Development

-Kicad-v6.0
+Everything in the entire toolchain must be free software.
+No dependancy on any non-free software is acceptable.

-Linux is the focus however Kicad is available on windows so there is no reason developement couldn't be done on windows.
+The board itself is developed using Kicad v6.0 on both ubuntu and windows.

+Linux is the focus however Kicad is available on mac & windows so there is no reason developement couldn't be done any OS and indeed is.
 As long as anything done on windows is "do-able" on linux then that's cool.

 ## Status

-Please see roadmap.
+Please see todo/roadmap.

 ## Problem i'm trying to solve

-General "user" complexity of the rc/ardupilot ecosystem.
+General "user" complexity of an rc/ardupilot vehicle/ground station.

 While the complexity is good from many perspectives especially ardupilot showing support for an ever growning number of technologies.